-The Charter Operating credit facilities provide Charter Operating with two interest rate options, to which a margin is added: a base rate option, generally, the "prime rate" of interest, and an interest rate option based on the London InterBank Offered Rate.
+The Charter Operating credit facilities provide Charter Operating with two interest rate options, to which a margin is added: a base rate option, generally, the "prime rate" of interest, and an interest rate option based on an interbank eurodollar rate.
 The Charter Operating credit facilities contain representations and warranties, affirmative and negative covenants, information requirements, events of default and financial covenants.
 The financial covenants, which are generally tested on a quarterly basis, measure performance against standards set for leverage, debt service coverage, and operating cash flow coverage of cash interest expense.